 NPWS Visitor Centre Picnic Area

 Located a short walking distance from the NPWS Visitor Information Centre.

 2 electric BBQ facilities.

-The Falls Caf has an excellent menu all served inside or outside on the deck in a natural environment.
-There's disabled access, picnic and barbecue areas and walks ranging from 10 minutes to 3 hours.Disable facilities and disable access.
+The Falls Caf is closed for renovations till further notice but, there's disabled access, picnic and barbecue areas and walks ranging from 10 minutes to 3 hours.Disabled facilities and disabled access.